 The Affordable Care Act, also known as Obamacare, is still making headlines and causing confusion.
-But after two years of carriers exiting markets and fairly steep rate increases, we’re seeing an influx of carriers joining the exchanges for 2019 — or rejoining, after a previous exit — and average proposed rate increases that aren’t as large as they were for 2017 and 2018.
+But after two years of carriers exiting markets and fairly steep rate increases, we’re seeing an influx of carriers joining the exchanges for 2019 — or rejoining, after a previous exit — and average rate increases that are substantially smaller than they were for 2017 and 2018.

-Open enrollment for 2019 coverage will run from November 1, 2018 to December 15, 2018 in most states (exceptions are explained here).
+Open enrollment for 2019 coverage will run from November 1, 2018 to December 15, 2018 in most states (exceptions in DC and six states are explained here).
 The enrollment process will be the same as it’s been in prior years, with each state continuing to use the same enrollment platform it used for 2018.

 Here’s what to keep in mind as we head towards open enrollment:

 You might end up having more available plan options for 2019 coverage.
 Insurers are joining the exchanges in Arizona, Florida, Iowa, Maine, Massachusetts, Michigan, Missouri, New Mexico, North Carolina, Ohio, Oklahoma, Tennessee, Utah, Virginia, and Wisconsin.